When to Hangboard

 Experienced Climber, But No Training

-If you consider yourself an experienced climber that has done little to no training in your climbing career, hangboarding may help to push you to the next level.
-Unfortunately, there is not a universal amount of time that indicates that you are an "experienced climber."
-But you know you who are.
+If you consider yourself an experienced climber with little to no training in your climbing career, hangboarding may help push you to the next level.
+Unfortunately, no universal amount of time indicates that you are an "experienced climber."
+But you know who you are.
 These climbers have progressed steadily through their climbing career and have made climbing a regular and consistent part of their fitness or life.
-Oftentimes these climbers have resisted training not because they think it won't work, but simply because they have continued to progress without it!
+Often these climbers have resisted training not because they think it won't work but simply because they have continued to progress without it!
 If this is you, and you have recently been considering hangboarding to improve your finger strength, go for it.
-Hangboarding may be beneficial to you for a variety of reasons including keeping to a schedule, tracking progress, or working on climbing-specific strength.
+Hangboarding may benefit you for various reasons, including keeping to a schedule, tracking progress, or working on climbing-specific strength.

 Strong on Most Holds, But Not Crimps

-If you feel that you climb a certain grade on most holds but that grade drops significantly if crimps are involved, hangboarding may be for you!
+If you climb a particular grade on most holds, but that grade drops significantly if crimps are involved, hangboarding may be for you!
 This is one way to identify your strengths and weaknesses as a climber.
-Look closely, or even track in a notebook, the difficulties and types of climbs you try and how well you perform on them.
-While you probably know your climbing well enough to catch the obvious trends, you might be surprised to see that you perform much better or worse on specific types of climbs.
+Look closely, or even track in a notebook, the difficulties and types of climbs you try and how well you perform.
+While you know your climbing well enough to catch the apparent trends, you might be surprised that you perform much better or worse on specific climbs.
 This is an indicator that your climbing could benefit from incorporating hangboarding.

 Red Flags